reflectoring/reflectoring.github.io/_posts/2021-01-14-git-rebase-merge.md

 Let's understand the working of `git rebase` by looking at history with a topic branch off another topic branch.

-Let's say we have branched a `feature1` branch from the mainline , and added some functionality to our project, and then made a commit.
+Let's say we have branched a `feature1` branch from the mainline, and added some functionality to our project, and then made a commit.
 Now, we branch off the `feature2` branch to make some additional changes.
 Finally, we go back to the `feature1` branch and commit a few more changes:

 ![Git Rebase Example](/assets/img/posts/git-rebase-merge/git-rebase-working1.png)